rd--/blksc3/md/glossary.md

 ## Menu Field

-Block fields with a ▼ indicator are menus.
+Block fields with a ▼ indicator are menus, from which items may be selected.
 The figure below shows a numeric constant block with the menu open.

 ![](sw/blksc3/png/NumericConstant.png)